corbosiny/FrameStackingStreetFighter/README.md

 ---
 ## How to make an agent

-To make your own agent it is recommended to make a class that inherits from Agent.py.
-Agent.py contains several useful helper functions that allow you to:
+To make your own agent it is required that your model inherits from Agent.py and adheres to the specific interface defined within.

--Find and loop through every save state
--Handle opening and cleaning up of the gym environment
--Recording data during the fights
--And even training the agent after the fights

-Some of these methods aren't filled in but the overall framework in place makes it easy to drop in your own versions of the getMove, train, and initialize network functions such that there is little work outside of network design that has to be done to get your agent up and running.
 The goal is to create a streamlined platform to rapidly prototype, train, and deploy new agents instead of starting for scratch every time.
-As well enforcing the interface for the agent class allows for high level software to be developed that can import various user created agents without fear of breaking due to interface issues.
+As well enforcing the interface for the agent class allows for high level software to be developed that can import various user created agents without fear of breaking due to specific interface issues.

 ### Agent class

-There are four main functions that need to be implemented in order to create a new intelligent agent.
+There are four main functions that need to be implemented in order to create a new user agent.

 -getMove
 -initializeNetwork